-6.2.2 PROMOTING TSO INNOVATIVE ACTIVITIES
+6.2.1 PROMOTING TSO INNOVATIVE ACTIVITIES

-In 2023, ENTSOG will continue its work to actively engage with its Members to further develop the database of TSO Research, Development and Innovation (RDI) activities using the Innovative Projects Platform (IPP), available on ENTSOG's public website.
+In 2024, ENTSOG will continue its work to actively engage with its Members to further develop the database of TSO Research, Development and Innovation (RDI) activities by using the Innovative Projects Platform (IPP), which is available on ENTSOG's public website.
 This platform includes best practices applied by EU TSOs for technology development, regulation and business models and partnerships.
 The purpose of this exercise is to showcase TSOs decarbonisation projects as examples of how to achieve current EU energy and climate goals of reducing GHG emissions by innovating in the gas sector, including in hydrogen.

 ENTSOG will work on documenting the emerging hydrogen value chain developments via updating the projects database and illustrating the technical solutions for blending and pure hydrogen possible pathways with repurposed/retrofitted gas grids.
+ENTSOG will continue to promote the IPP via its social media and other media channels.